You’ve decided to breathe fresh air into your business and drag it into the 21st century!

 3. Allowing negative attitudes to take over.

 Some people are resistant to change no matter what it involves, but negative attitudes can poison the culture of your business.
-Ensure that your employees are consulted during the initial research phase before new software is chosen so that everyone feels part of the process.
+Ensure that your employees are consulted during the initial research phase before new software is chosen and then continue communicating regular updates so that everyone feels part of the process.
 Be sure to communicate the benefits of the new software so that everyone understands how it will make their lives easier.
 Identify the people in the office who are positive about change and encourage them to become advocates.
 Positivity can spread just as much as negativity!

 4. Lack of a carrot.

 Your staff will need encouragement in the beginning to take up and use new software effectively.
 Incentivising the correct use with a rewards and recognition strategy is a great way to increase engagement amongst staff.